 Take That, Critics!: In Battle With the Witches and Threat of Satanic Commonism, the Prayer Warriors sometimes fight—and win—against representations of the people who badmouthed the fics.

 Ebony has confessed to being a troll, increasing the chances of Thomas being one.
+This makes Noah's Heel-Face Turn all the more confusing.

 We Are Team Cannon Fodder: Jerry, Ebony, Percy and Draco tend to be the main ones to accomplish things.
 The other Prayer Warriors, especially Grover, lose surprisingly often, although rarely in ways that negatively impact the Prayer Warriors' overarching mission.